multipathmaster/nomadrcm/README.md

 WRITTEN BY: MULTIPATHMASTER<br>
 docker-entrypoint.sh is the entrypoint.
 It calls upon dead_man_switch.sh.<br>
 dead_man_switch.sh starts the nmd_evnt_mntr.sh instances, as well a providing other options.<br>
-nmd_evnt_mntr.sh is a collection of event monitors that call upon rocketc_alert.sh or slack_alert.sh once a condition is met.<br>
+nmd_evnt_mntr.sh is a collection of event monitors that call upon rocketc_alert.sh once a condition is met.<br>
-rocketc_alert.sh/slack_alert.sh are the alerting scripts.<br>
+rocketc_alert.sh is the alerting mechanism.<br>
 feel free to add your own for whatever you feel is necessary.<br>

 #BREAK UP RESOURCES OR SINGLE CONTAINER QUESTION?:<br>